startae/hagrid/README.md

  - IE **10+**
  - Opera **12+**

-Older browsers can be supplied with a flexbox polyfill to make this grid work.
-See [110up/flexibility](https://github.com/10up/flexibility)
+Older IE can be supplied with a flexbox polyfill to make this grid work.
+See [10up/flexibility](https://github.com/10up/flexibility)

 ## Prefixes: